Pirapora, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 A good option is this one

-A plug adapter that supports outlet types C and N. Make sure to choose the necessary type.
-Most adapters currently being sold are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types C and N. Ensure that you find the necessary type.
+The majority of adapters on sale are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
 This one should work in most areas.

 September

-If you go to Pirapora in September, you will notice that it is extremely hot and dry with little rain.
-Daytime temperatures are in the low 80s F (low 30s C).
+If you visit Pirapora during September, you will probably notice that it can be sweltering and dry with little rain.
+Temperatures tend to hover around the low 80s F (low 30s C) during the day, while at night they can dip into the low 60s F (high 10s C).

 What to wear/what to pack: